 Apart from simple instruments, songs and lyrics also make an important part of musical therapy for autism in children.
 A song can efficiently help such a child to remember the importance to communicate and also to learn the basic interactive skills necessary to lead an ideal social life.
 Songs can also teach children with ASD to handle themselves in various situations, according to the message that the lyrics of the song.

 As autism hinders normal interaction of children with their peers, small groups of children are encouraged to listen to music and songs together.
-It helps in instill a new confidence in them and encourages them to comment or sing along with others.
+It helps in to instil a new confidence in them and encourages them to comment or sing along with others.
 Apart from this, dancing to songs or simple music also helps to stimulate the sensory systems, thus helping to improve the fine motor skills of the child.

-Music Therapy – Efficient and effective
+Music Therapy – Efficient and Effective

 Music therapy helps children with autism greatly.
 In combination with the specific other treatment techniques required for the particular condition of the individual child, music therapy helps enhance a child’s social and communication skills mainly.